rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 For configured subscriptions, receivers are configured independently from the subscriptions and then referenced from the subscription.

 Configured subscriptions MAY have multiple receivers, but they MUST have the same encoding.
-Multiple receivers facilitate redundancy at the receivers.  **TODO, is there a diagram from one of Thomas's drafts that we can reference here to show the end-to-end picture**
+Multiple receivers facilitate redundancy at the receivers.

 Below is a tree diagram for *datastore-telemetry/receivers* container.
 All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.